HansaHalim/cryptocurrency-cs431/README.md

 2. Download Bitcoin tweets from https://www.kaggle.com/datasets/alaix14/bitcoin-tweets-20160101-to-20190329.
 3. Unarchive the downloaded file `archive.zip` to get `tweets.csv`.
 4. Upload `tweets.csv` (the one that was just unarchived) and `BTCUSD_daily.csv` (from this repository) to your Google Drive.
+5. Upload `btc_lstm_forecast.csv`(**NEW**)
-5. Mount your Google Drive by running the first cell.
+6. Mount your Google Drive by running the first cell.
 The files uploaded in Step 4 should now be accessible from the Colab environment.